wilsonmar/k-rail/README.md

 helm install k-rail k-rail/k-rail --namespace k-rail
 ```

-For the Helm deployment, all configuration for policies and exemptions are contained in [`charts/k-rail/values.yaml`](charts/k-rail/values.yaml).
+For the Helm deployment, all configurations for policies and exemptions are contained in [`charts/k-rail/values.yaml`](charts/k-rail/values.yaml).

-For Helm 2 and below, it is recommended to use `helm template` render the YAML for applying rather than using Helm Tiller:
+For Helm 2 and below, it is recommended to use `helm template` to render the YAML for applying rather than using Helm Tiller:

 ```bash
 helm template --namespace k-rail charts/k-rail | kubectl apply -f -